15 Positive Morning Meditations To Start The Day Happy

 Sonja Lyubomirsky, a psychologist at the University of California-Riverside, says that keeping a gratitude journal (in which you write a record of all the things you feel thankful for) will increase energy, boost positive feelings, and even relieve pain.
 Take a deep breath.
 Connect with your breath.
 And say, “I am thankful to be experiencing this divine moment in my life.”

-Spend ten minutes every morning writing a list of things to be thankful for.
+Spend ten minutes every morning meditating on gratitude.
+Try writing a list of things to be thankful for.
 Or alternatively, tell one person that you are very thankful for something specific that they have done in your life.
 This will get both yours and their days off to a fantastic start.

 6: Morning Yoga